kognetiks/kognetiks-chatbot/readme.txt

 == Changelog ==

 = 1.6.3 =
-* Added some basic reporting
+* Added reporting module
+* Added api status test

 = 1.6.2 =
 * Added cron scheduling for the Knowledge Navigator to refresh the knowledge baes hourly, daily, and weekly, as well as to cancel schedule.